If you are going to beat the scourge of addiction, you need to enlist the full power and help of your mind, body, and spirit.

 Continued Honesty Practices

 Practicing what A.A. calls “rigorous honesty” is difficult in isolation.
-However, some practices can be done on your own that encourage daily reflection within yourself, helping you to identify any falsehoods that could trigger your addiction before they overtake your will.
+However, some practices can be done with some support and on your own that encourage daily reflection on your honesty, helping you identify any slippery slopes that could lead back into your addiction before they overtake your will.
 Below are some of these honesty practices that can help you to maintain your moral characteristic:

 - Attend twelve-step meetings: the practice of attending twelve-step meetings can have a profound effect on your honesty.
 Being in a room with other addicts and relying on the spirit of anonymity can allow you to “tell on your addict,” allowing you to get honest with yourself and others verbally in a safe setting.

 - Keep a journal: Another safe and secure practice to “tell on your addict” is to keep a personal journal.
-If you have triggering thoughts, events, situations, or interactions throughout the day, writing them down honestly can help you to let them go instead of dwelling on them, which can lead to an anxiety-related relapse.
+If you have had triggering thoughts, events, situations, or interactions throughout the day, writing them down honestly can help you to let them go instead of bottling them up and creating pressure, which can lead to anxiety-related relapse.
 If you have trouble writing, daily writing prompts for recovery can help.
 Here are a few of the best:

 SOBER AF: A Guided Journal: Sobriety Journal for Women

-This guided journal book is great for helping to identify triggers throughout the day and traumas of the past.
+This guided journal book is great for helping to identify triggers through the day and trauma of the past.